-- Proposal 1 (Election of Trustees): "FOR" each of the Board's nominees for election as trustees; - Proposal 2 (Ratification of PricewaterhouseCoopers LLP): "FOR" the ratification of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2017; and - Proposal 3 (Non-Binding Advisory Vote to Approve Named Executive Officer Compensation): "FOR" the advisory (non-binding) "Say-On-Pay" vote to approve the compensation of our named executive officers.
+- Proposal 1 (Election of Trustees): "FOR ALL" of the Board's nine nominees for election as trustees; - Proposal 2 (Ratification of PricewaterhouseCoopers LLP): "FOR" the ratification of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2018; - Proposal 3 (Non-Binding Advisory Vote to Approve Named Executive Officer Compensation): "FOR" the advisory (non-binding) "Say-On-Pay" vote to approve the compensation of our named executive officers: and - Proposal 4 (Non-Binding Advisory Vote on the Frequency of Say-On-Pay Advisory Votes): "EVERY YEAR" with respect to the advisory vote on the frequency of future Say-On-Pay votes.
+While our Board is recommending that you vote "EVERY YEAR" with respect to the frequency of holding future Say-On-Pay votes, shareholders are being asked to vote on whether future Say-On-Pay votes should occur every one, two or three years, or to abstain from voting on the matter, and not whether they approve or disapprove of the Board's recommendation.